NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 Rewards in the Detect state are allocated based on the agent's precision in recognizing and prioritizing patterns that are crucial for decision-making processes.
 This ensures that the agent remains focused on the most pertinent information, facilitating a seamless transition to the Decide state where it will determine the best course of action based on the detected patterns.

+### Transition and Management of the Detect State

+#### Dynamic Management
+The Detect state is an integral part of the SocraticAgent's cognitive process, where it identifies patterns, anomalies, or specific conditions within the game environment.
+This state is crucial for recognizing the significance of the data processed by the Orient state.

+#### Activation Criteria
+- **Pattern Identification**: The Detect state activates when the Orient state's analysis reveals patterns or conditions that require further investigation or confirmation.
+- **Anomaly Detection**: It also activates when there are deviations from expected patterns or behaviors that could indicate opportunities or threats within the game environment.

+#### Deactivation Criteria
+- **Resolution of Detection**: Once the Detect state has identified and confirmed patterns or anomalies, and these have been communicated to the Decide state, it can deactivate.
+- **Decision Initiation**: If the Decide state begins formulating responses or strategies based on the detections, the Detect state can stand down to avoid redundancy.

+#### Concurrent Operation with Other States
+- **Collaborative Analysis**: The Detect state works in tandem with the Orient state to ensure a thorough analysis and recognition of important patterns or anomalies.
+- **Seamless Transition**: As the Detect state concludes its role, it seamlessly transitions the relevant information to the Decide state, enabling it to take informed actions based on accurate detections.

+This management strategy ensures that the SocraticAgent's Detect state functions efficiently within the broader context of the agent's cognitive loop, maintaining the OODA loop's effectiveness and ensuring that each state contributes to a cohesive decision-making process.

 ### Act State and Reward Handling

 In the Act state, the SocraticAgent takes action based on the decisions made in the Decide state.
 Using the terminal console login example, the Act state would involve the agent executing tasks such as initializing user settings or logging the login event.
 The reward system in this state emphasizes: